Cyril Delevanti

-Harry Cyril Delevanti (23 February 1889 – 13 December 1975) was an English character actor with a long career in American films, perhaps best known for his portrayal of Nonno, the grandfather in the 1964 film of Tennessee Williams' The Night of the Iguana.
-He was sometimes credited as Cyril Delavanti or Syril Delevanti.
+Harry Cyril Delevanti (23 February 1887 – 13 December 1975) was an English character actor, with a long career in American films during the Golden Age of Hollywood.
+He appeared in some 170 productions, and was nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture for his performance in John Huston's The Night of the Iguana (1964).

 Early years

-Delevanti was born on 23 February 1889 in London, to Anglo-Italian music professor Edward Prospero Richard Delevanti and his wife Mary Elizabeth (née Rowbotham).
+Harry Cyril Delevanti was born on 23 February 1889 in London, to music professor Edward Prospero Richard Delevanti and his wife Mary Elizabeth (née Rowbotham).
+His father was of Italian descent.